jsleb333/quadboost/README.md

 The module `weak_learner` provides some weak learners to be used with QuadBoost, such as a `MulticlassDecisionStump` and a `MulticlassDecisionTree` based on the former.
 All weak learners can be used as standalone.
-A `Cloner` parent class is provided to facilitate the implementations of other weak learners that can easily be passed to the QuadBoost algorithm.
+A `WeakLearnerBase` parent class is provided to facilitate the implementations of other weak learners that can easily be passed to the QuadBoost algorithm.

 The file `label_encoder.py` provides an implementation of LabelEncoder and inherited classes.
 These `LabelEncoder` can transform a set of labels into vectors encoding the classes, such as _one-hot_ encoding or _all-pairs_ encodings.